EquineEngineer/Sag-Onboarding/Grafana_setup.md

 <img src="https://github.com/bobokrut/Sag-Onboarding/assets/45918782/0c574d16-f7af-45af-88b7-737e7df12142" width=75% height=75%>

-To futher explore it, press `e` on your keyboard or select `edit` in the dropdown menu (`Test map` above the map).
-This visualisation should be understandable but in case of the difficulties please contact Egor
+To further explore it, press `e` on your keyboard or select `edit` in the dropdown menu (`Test map` above the map).
+This visualisation should be understandable but in case of difficulties please contact Egor

 # Wrap up
-As a small demo you can watch this video just to get the general idea on how to work with Grafana.
-Pay attenchion on how something can be done and not what can be done this exmaple is not relative to us
+As a small demo, you can watch this video just to get a general idea of how to work with Grafana.
+Pay attention to how something can be done and not what can be done this example is not relative to us

 [![Video](https://img.youtube.com/vi/EGgtJUjky8w/maxresdefault.jpg)](https://youtu.be/EGgtJUjky8w?si=3BD6cH5Q5Xp9S7DH&t=175)